ammar-tanwar/bloglearnbay/posts/top-50-interview-questions-of-machine-learning.md

 Ans: Dimensionality reduction refers to the process of converting a set of data.
 That data needs to having vast dimensions into data with lesser dimensions.
 Also, it needs to ensure that it conveys similar information concisely.

-Although, we use these techniques to solve machine learning problems.
+Although, we use these techniques to solve Machine Learning problems.
 And the problem is to obtain better features for a classification or regression task.

 87. What are the commonly used Dimensionality Reduction Techniques?